tuc289/GABC/long_read_assembly.md

 [num_callers] * [cpu_threads_per_caller] = number of available threads

---trim-barcodes : barcode trimming based on the kit information provided
+--trim_barcodes : barcode trimming based on the kit information provided
 ```

 Now, it will generate multiple *.fastq* file from *.fast5* file in our output directory, you can simply combined all the sequences from *.fastq* files into one *.fastq* file